zidarsk8/ggrc-core/docs/source/contributing/git/reviewing_pull_requests.rst

 .. code-block:: bash

-    git pr <pr_number>
     db_reset

 This is needed because migration chain can be out of date if another migration PR was merged after the last commit on the current PR has been pushed.

 Pull requests that modify the database (marked with the ``migration``